cloudprisma/prisma-cloud_mask/configuration_files/README.md

 # Note:
-# **Be careful, the paths in the configuration files must be changed according to your path files sctructure**
+# **Be careful, the paths in the configuration files must be changed according to your path files structure**

 # Sample config files